Reducing our fleet emissions will help us achieve our Climate Emergency targets.

 - Two Engineering medium duty refuse trucks

 - Two Engineering bulldozers, used for moving waste and building roads at the Vancouver Landfill

 Efficient driving practices

-The City has implemented a comprehensive program to reduce vehicle idling and wasteful fuel use.
+We have implemented a program to reduce vehicle idling and wasteful fuel use.
 The centerpiece of this program is over 1,000 City vehicles with GPS and telematics systems.

-The Equipment Services Branch now recycles 150 tonnes of scrap metal a year, recycles oil and vehicle batteries, and uses retread tires.
-Even the bed liners in City pickup trucks are made from recycled tires.
+The Fleet and Manufacturing Services Branch now recycles 150 tonnes of scrap metal a year, recycles oil and vehicle batteries, and has dedicated multi-stream garbage systems to allow for in-depth waste diversion.

-- Save fuel, by making sure new vehicles are of the minimum size and power necessary.
+- Right size all new vehicles ensuring they are of the minimum size and power necessary

-The City also does many services in-house, including outfitting, maintenance repair, and fabrication.
-This not only saves money up front, it reduces the time that vehicles are out of service, which has added cost savings.
+Many services are done in-house, including outfitting, maintenance repair, and fabrication.
+This not only saves money up front, it reduces the time that vehicles are out of service.